Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/02-high-performance-computing.md

 # (from within R) check the version
 R.version

-# quite running R interactively to return to the bash terminal
+# quit running R interactively to return to the bash terminal
 q()
 ```